-It's mine, versus it's God's.
-Deep down, how do you view your things, including money?
-You can’t divide the pot—this part is God’s; that chunk is mine.
-God doesn’t have a part—it’s all His.
-We are stewards (managers, custodians) of what belongs to God.
-He is the Owner; we own nothing.
-As stewards, we will one day answer to the Owner for what He’s entrusted to us—a job, house, car, inheritance, spouse, children, family.
+Because you can’t divide the pot: This part is God’s; that chunk is mine.
+God doesn’t have a part; it’s all His.
+As stewards (managers, custodians), we will one day answer to the Owner for what He has entrusted to us—a job, house, car, inheritance, spouse, children, family.
 “Moreover, it is required of stewards that they be found faithful” (1 Corinthians 4:2).

 In contrast, Joseph of Arimathea passed the test.
 Joseph was a secret disciple of Jesus.
 Though very wealthy, his wealth did not insulate his heart from doing the right thing.
-Grieved over Jesus’ death, Joseph asked Pilate for His body.
-Joseph “wrapped it in a clean linen shroud and laid it in his own new tomb” (Matthew 27:59–60).
-Tombs were very costly and hard to procure, yet Joseph generously gave that new tomb to his Lord.
+Grieved over Jesus’ death, Joseph asked Pilate for Christ's body.
+He “wrapped it in a clean linen shroud and laid it in his own new tomb” (Matthew 27:59–60).
+Tombs were very costly and hard to procure, yet Joseph went out of his way to use it to honor his Lord.
 The test revealed Joseph’s generous heart.

-Jesus said, “For where your treasure is, there your heart will be also” (Matthew 6:21).
+Jesus could not have been more clear: “For where your treasure is, there your heart will be also.”
 Money is a test of your:

-Work ethic: While not universal, generally speaking, if your wallet is empty, you ought to look closely at your work ethic.
+Work ethic: Generally speaking, if your wallet is empty, you ought to look closely at your work ethic.
 How hard do you work?
-How diligently did you work, save, and invest in your twenties and thirties?
+How diligently are you working at saving and investing?
 The test of money hints at the longitudinal arc of your work ethic.

-Self-control: You’ll never experience financial victory until you spend less than you make.
-Some people spend more than they make for years or decades.
-They’re failing the test, which often leads to financial bondage, tension, and misery in their homes.
+Self-control: You will not experience financial victory until you spend less than you make.
+Some people never learn this and spend beyond their income for years or decades.
+That’s a fail.
+And it leads to financial bondage, family tension, and other kinds of misery.

-Integrity: How did you get what you have?
+Integrity: How did you gain what you have?
 Did you cut corners or twist the truth to win a deal?
 Withhold taxes?
 Neglect tithing?
 Jesus taught, “Render to Caesar the things that are Caesar’s, and to God the things that are God’s” (Mark 12:17).
-The money test demonstrates your integrity—or lack therof.
+Your response to the money test demonstrates your integrity.

-Love for people: When you’re able to meet someone else’s financial need, do you?
+Love for people: When you are able to meet someone else’s financial need, do you?
 Can you recall people you’ve helped?
-Perhaps no one knows.
-Perhaps you didn’t get a tax deduction.
-You simply helped and loved others.
+Perhaps no one else knows.
+You didn’t get a tax deduction; you simply helped and loved others.
 If so, you’re passing the test.

-Love for God: Jesus said more about money than He said about heaven and hell combined.
-Not because it’s the most important subject, but because until God gets hold of people’s finances, He doesn’t truly have their hearts.
+Love for God: Jesus had more to say about the topic of money than He said about heaven and hell combined.
+Not because money is the most important subject, but because until God gets hold of your wallet, He doesn’t truly have your heart.